tmbuza/iMAP/README2.md

 <br>

 ### Step 3: Add required files to designated folders
 * Place the rawdata, metadata, mapping files, reference alignments, and classifiers in the designated folders.
+See Table 1 in the [README](https://github.com/tmbuza/iMAP/blob/master/README.md) file.
 * Highly recommended testing your system with the demo data loaded into the designated folders using the following command:
 ```{}
 bash ./code/00_2_GetDemoDataDriver.bash